npagrawal/Churn-Rate-Machine-Learning/README.md

 <img src="images/confusionmatrix.png" width="750" align="center">

 I used this model to determine which of the features have the greatest influence on the target, and found membership category to be far and away the most important feature.
-Following this category are customers who are located in villages and customers who have given feedback about customer care quality.
+Following this category are points in wallet and whether the customer has given feedback about customer care quality.

 <img src="images/featureimp.png" width="750" align="center">